gdjohnson/TK19/concepts/strategic interaction in fiction.md

 Crucially in powertalk, you play with real table stakes; "the currency is most often reality-information." (i.e. _epistemic capital_, as valuable as symbolic capital) The other dialects (Venkat claims) play without stakes.
 I don't quite understand this, because posturetalk and babytalk both seem to attempt, manipulatively, to bring about realities (i.e. there are stakes, the speakers are trying to make something happen).
 They're just performed by, or received by, the incompetents/clueless.

-(Sidenote: I've been wondering if it'd be useful to drag in Carse's [[finite and infinite games]], because it doesn't seem like a coincidence that this kind of interaction happens so much in business and high society (that is, over literal and symbolic capital).
+(Sidenote: I've been wondering if it'd be useful to drag in Carse's [[_Finite And Infinite Games_]], because it doesn't seem like a coincidence that this kind of interaction happens so much in business and high society (that is, over literal and symbolic capital).
 There are ways of being that seem more cooperative and less full of conflict, where strategic interaction looks very very different—more like improv, less like warfare.)

 Theory of mind is one of the biggest skills that makes a sociopath a sociopath—though, as [[Jane Austen]] illustrates in her fiction, there is a blindspot insofar as high status people do not actively model the mentalities of low status people, which leads them to misunderstand their subordinates' motivations.
 So is context-sensitivity: the clueless, in Venkat/Ricky Gervais's formulation, fail in part by following "formulas" for behavior, without an artfulness in deploying them.
 Thus, in a salary negotiation, Michael Scott "prints off negotiation tactics from Wikipedia and attempts to use a series of recommended formulaic tactics.
 First he tries switching chairs and rooms to disorient Darryl.
 He merely disorients himself.
 Next he tries to follow a rule 'not to be the first to speak.'
 Sadly, he can't stand the tension, and oblivious to the [[knowingness|irony]], breaks the silence with 'I will not be the first to speak.'
 At which point Darryl calmly comes back with, 'Alright, I can start.'"
 In other words, like all human social assessments (cf flirting), the _symbols_ or [[metonyms]] that can encode or [[signaling theory|signal]] deeper qualities, the markers of power must either be hard-to-fake, either by being _costly_ or being _[[anti-inductive]]_.